 Each room is packed full of iconic artwork and sumptuous detail and is a true glory to behold.

 25. Fontana dei Quattro Fiumi

-This ornate and detailed fountain is located in the centre of the Piazza Navona and was designed by the legendary sculpture, Gian Lorenzo Bernini.
+This ornate and detailed fountain is located in the center of the Piazza Navona and was designed by the legendary sculpture, Gian Lorenzo Bernini.

 Created for Pope Innocent X in 1651, the fountain resides outside the Pamphili Palace which served as a family residence for the Pope.